Generalizations of Koga's version of the Wiener-Ikehara theorem: Introduction

 \section{Introduction}

 The Wiener-Ikehara theorem \cite{Wienerbook} is a foundational result in complex Tauberian theory.
 Originally devised to significantly simplify an early result of Landau \cite{Landaubook1953} and so deliver one of the quickest deductions of the prime number theorem, it has found countless applications in diverse areas of mathematics such as operator theory, partial differential equations, and number theory.
-The interested reader is referred to the books \cite[Chapter 10]{diamond-zhangbook}, \cite[Chapter III]{korevaarbook}, and \cite[Chapter II.7]{TenenbaumBook} for excellent accounts on this and related complex Tauberian theorems; see also the articles \cite{B-D-V2021,D-V2016,Debruyne-VindasCT,FT2019,Koga2021,revesz-roton,zhang2019} for some developments during the last decade.
+The interested reader is referred to the books \cite[Chapter 10]{diamond-zhangbook}, \cite[Chapter III]{korevaarbook}, and \cite[Chapter II.7]{TenenbaumBook} for excellent accounts on the subject and the recent articles \cite{B-D-V2021,D-V2016,Debruyne-VindasCT,FT2019,Koga2021, MSJ2024, revesz-roton,zhang2019} for some developments during the last decade.
+See also \cite{B-B-T2016,C-S2016,kunisada2025,Seifert2016} for closely related complex Tauberian theorems for Laplace transforms, such as the Ingham-Karamata theorem.

 In one of its many forms, the Wiener-Ikehara theorem states that if a non-decreasing function $S$ has convergent Laplace transform $\mathcal{L}\{S;s\} = \int^{\infty}_{0} e^{-sx}S(x) \mathrm{d}x$ for $\Re e \: s > 1$ and if there is a constant $a\in\mathbb{R}$ such that the analytic function